Selecting your Muster Speaker

 Pull Muster Roll Call

 The Roll Call, the most important part of the ceremony, is representative of the true meaning of Aggie Muster.
 We suggest you read the poem Roll Call for the Absent prior to the Roll Call and read In Memoriam after.
 Both are provided in the Muster Videos, Songs, and Poems section.
-Names of the former students from your area, as well as any other special requests, should be called.
-Note: The final version of the 2022 Muster Roll Call will not be completed until April 15, 2022.
+All the names of the former students from your area, as well as any other special requests, should be called.
+Note: The final version of the 2022 Muster Roll Call will not be completed until April 15, 2023.

 Follow these steps to pull your Muster Roll Call: